Terra-CS/totes-project/README.md

 EMAIL_ENDPOINT

-you will also need to add the following to your AWS secretsmanager
+To interact with the database and warehouse, the credentials need to be accessible by the functions.
+You will need to add the following to your AWS secretsmanager

 ```bash
 {'totesys_db_credentials' :